Skip to Content

 The deeply entrenched narrative that the free market is better equipped than the State to distribute resources efficiently is a huge obstacle to transforming the economy.
 Despite mountains of evidence proving it false, this story has stuck.

-How we talk about issues has deep impacts on the attitudes we hold and what we perceive as possible.
+How we talk about issues deeply impacts the attitudes we hold and what we perceive as possible.
 Research shows that humans aren’t completely rational beings that respond only to facts, the parts of our brains that relate to emotions and instincts also help us make sense of the world.
-Precisely the parts that stories deeply influence.
-Who holds power is shaped by, and shapes, dominant narratives, which is what makes narratives an important tool in struggles for economic justice.
+These are precisely the parts that stories deeply influence.
+Who holds power is shaped by and shapes dominant narratives, making narratives an important tool in struggles for economic justice.